In this article, we’ll have a look at how you can not just use microlearning.

 All of this will be based on your own studies and your own needs.

 Most websites talking about implementing microlearning are focused on large companies implementing the principles into their own courses.

 This article doesn’t do that.
 I want to share with you how you can implement microlearning in your own studies.
 This offers two very important advantages to you.

 The first benefit is that you will be thinking about your studies and the results you want to achieve differently.
 You don’t just take in information.
 You think about what is important and how you can learn the concepts and other information.

 Another benefit is that you create a personal training program.
 This won’t take up a lot of time.
 You are already taking notes and memorizing information.
 Now you become your own personal teacher for the book you are studying.

-Looking at the 4 stages of learning or competence (Martin M. Broadwell, 1969), you jump from being unconscious incompetent and to unconscious competent.
-You go from a beginner in a topic, to the teacher!
+Looking at the 4 stages of learning or competence (Martin M. Broadwell, 1969), you jump from being unconscious incompetent and to unconsciously competent.
+You go from a beginner in a topic, to a teacher!

 This is very powerful because it helps you to focus on the needs of the student (you in this case), and how you deliver the information as clearly as possible.

 I even dare to say that the moment you created a micro lesson, you may not even need to spend a lot of time using the lesson.
 You could already have learned the lesson and memorized the information!